Bowel Changes Before Labor (And Other Strange Symptoms)

 Diarrhea and Vomiting Before Labor

-Similar to its impact on your bowels, high levels of the prostaglandins hormones work to keep your digestive system going until after the birth of your baby, which can cause some women to feel nauseous.
+High levels of the prostaglandin hormones work to keep your digestive system going until after the birth of your baby, which can cause some women to feel nauseous.

 Be sure to seek medical help if your vomiting and diarrhea are combined with a fever and stomach cramps that last more than 2 days.